 4. Give Them Reason To Book Direct

 Further to the point above; you’ve managed to keep them on your site.
 Now, win them over by sweetening the deal to book direct.
 This doesn’t necessarily mean a price discount.
 Offer them something special, like late checkout, a welcome drink, free spa… something that has a perceived higher value than what is available elsewhere.

 Make it easy to get to your booking engine (eg. STAAH has a three-step booking process).
 Once in, don’t complicate the booking by requesting more information than is required and an easy check-out process.
 It is extremely important to ensure that users are made aware that your website is a secure one to book on.
 Ensure your booking engine has the highest security requirements (eg. STAAH is PCI-certified).

 According to a Tnooz report, 32% of travel bookings are abandoned because of slow load times.
 Make sure your website and booking engine are optimised for speed, especially on mobile where an increasing number of bookings are happening.

 7. Become a Hub of Local Stories

 Give the users on your site for research a reason to stay by telling unique and authentic local stories and becoming a destination champion.
 It reduces the need to abandon your site for another.
-STAAH latest integration with Viator now even allows users to book popular local experiences while checking out from your site.
-Best part, you can clip the ticket on this activity!
+STAAH’s latest integration with Viator now even allows users to book popular local experiences while checking out from your site.
+The best part, you can clip the ticket on this activity!

 ‘Not ready for purchase’ is one of the very common reasons why users abandon their cart.
 Many times, it takes multiple visits for a customer to complete the order.
 Fortunately, three-quarters of those abandoning their carts intend to return.
 So how do you bring them back?